uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 ### Running Python interactively

+Running Python interactively will allow you to test out any installations and compiler settings without submitting and waiting for a Slurm script.

 After loading the module, you can run Python 3.x interactively by entering the command `python3`.
 For versions 2.x, the command `python` will start the interactive mode.

 To run Python interactively on a compute node, use Slurm's `salloc` command to request compute resources: